asmodeus812/nvim-fuzzymatch/README.md

     -- string key or a function that receives the entry and returns a string.
 The display will also be used to perform the fuzzy matching on
     -- the entry, in this case matching will be against the name property of the entry display = "name",
-    -- default selection, in this case is a no op function, which simply prints the current entry selection, this is mostly for demonstration
+    -- default selection, in this case is a no op function, which simply prints the current entries selection, this is mostly for demonstration
-    -- purposes, in a real world scenario this should be replaced with a proper action that handles the entry prompt_confirm = Select.action(Select.default_select, Select.all(function(entry)
+    -- purposes, in a real world scenario this should be replaced with a proper action that handles the entry. prompt_confirm = Select.action(Select.default_select, Select.all(function(entry)
         print(vim.inspect(entry))
         return entry